-9.1.2.1 Baud rate
+10.1.2.1 Baud Rate

 The baud rate is the first parameter in the menu.
-The display will prompt with the baud rate parameter by showing "BRUd".
+The display prompts with the baud rate parameter by showing "BRUd".
 Press "SET" to choose to set the baud rate.
-The current baud rate value will then be displayed.
-The baud rate of the 7005/7015 serial communications may be programmed to 300,600,1200, or 2400 baud.
+The current baud rate value is displayed.
+The baud rate of the bath serial communications may be programmed to 300,600,1200, or 2400 baud.
 The baud rate is pre-programmed to 1200 baud.
 Use "UP" or "DOWN" to change the baud rate value.
 Press "SET" to set the baud rate to the new value or "EXIT" to abort the operation and skip to the next parameter in the menu.

-9.1.2.2 Sample Period
+10.1.2.2 Sample Period

-The sample period is the next parameter in the menu and prompted with "58 M-PLE".
+The sample period is the next parameter in the menu and prompted with "5 A \(\Pi \)-

+PLE".
 The sample period is the time period in seconds between temperature measurements transmitted from the serial interface.
-If the sample rate is set to 5, the 7005/7015 transmits the current measurement over the serial interface approximately every five seconds.
+If the sample rate is set to 5, the bath transmits the current measurement over the serial interface approximately every five seconds.
 The automatic sampling is disabled with a sample period of 0.
 Press "SET" to choose to set the sample period.
 Adjust the period with "UP" or "DOWN" and then use "SET" to set the sample rate to the displayed value.

-9.1.2.3 Duplex Mode
+10.1.2.3 Duplex Mode

-The next parameter is the duplex mode indicated with "AUPL".
+The next parameter is the duplex mode indicated with "auple".
 The duplex mode may be set to half duplex ("HRLF") or full duplex ("FULL").
 With full duplex any commands received by the thermometer via the serial interface are immediately echoed or transmitted back to the device of origin.
 With half duplex the commands are executed but not echoed.
 The default setting is full duplex.
 The mode may be changed using "UP" or "DOWN" and pressing "SET".

-9.1.2.4 Linefeed
+10.1.2.4 Linefeed

 The final parameter in the serial interface menu is the linefeed mode.
-This parameter enables ("On") or disables ("OFF") transmission of a linefeed character (LF, ASCII 10) after transmission of any carriage-return.
+This parameter enables ("0 n") or disables ("0 FF") transmission of a linefeed character (LF, ASCII 10) after transmission of any carriage-return.
 The default setting is with linefeed on.
 The mode may be changed using "UP" or "DOWN" and pressing "SET".

-9.1.3 Serial Operation
+10.1.3 Serial Operation

 Once the cable has been attached and the interface set up properly the controller immediately begins transmitting temperature readings at the programmed rate.
 The set-point and other commands may be sent to the bath via the serial interface to set the bath and view or program the various parameters.
-The interface commands are discussed in Section 9.3.
+The interface commands are discussed in Section 10.3.
 All commands are ASCII character strings terminated with a carriage-return character (CR, ASCII 13).

-9.2 IEEE-488 Communication (optional)
+10.2 IEEE-488 Communication (optional)